-Corneal collagen cross-linking using riboflavin and ultraviolet A is not medically necessary and is considered investigational for all other indications.
+Corneal collagen cross-linking using riboflavin and ultraviolet A is considered investigational for all other indications.

 DESCRIPTION OF PROCEDURE OR SERVICE:

 The initial treatment for keratoconus often consists of hard contact lenses.
 A variety of keratorefractive procedures have also been attempted, broadly divided into subtractive and additive techniques.
 Subtractive techniques include photorefractive keratectomy or laser in situ keratomileusis (LASIK), although generally, results of these techniques have been poor.
-Implantation of intrastromal corneal ring segments (See MP 080 Implantation of Intrastromal Corneal Ring Segments) is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for penetrating keratoplasty.
+Implantation of intrastromal corneal ring segments is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for penetrating keratoplasty.
 Penetrating keratoplasty (i.e., corneal grafting) is the last line of treatment.
-About 20% of patients with keratoconus will require corneal transplantation.
+About 20% of individuals with keratoconus will require corneal transplantation.
 All of these treatments attempt to improve the refractive errors, but are not disease-modifying.

 None of the currently available treatment options for keratoconus and corneal ectasia halt the progression of disease, and corneal transplantation is the only option available when functional vision can no longer be achieved.

-Corneal collagen cross-linking (CXL) has the potential to slow the progression of disease.
-It is performed with the photosensitizer riboflavin (vitamin B₂) and ultraviolet A (UVA) irradiation.
-There are 2 protocols for CXL.
+Corneal collagen cross-linking has the potential to slow the progression of disease.
+It is performed with the photosensitizer riboflavin (vitamin B₂) and ultraviolet A irradiation.
+There are two protocols for corneal collagen cross-linking:

-1. Epithelium-off CXL (also known as “epi-off”): In this method, about 8 mm of the central corneal epithelium is removed under topical anesthesia to allow better diffusion of the photosensitizer riboflavin into the stroma.
-Following de-epithelialization, a solution with riboflavin is applied to the cornea (every 1-3 minutes for 30 minutes) until the stroma is completely penetrated.
+- Epithelium-off corneal collagen cross-linking (also known as “epi-off”): In this method, about eight mm of the central corneal epithelium is removed under topical anesthesia to allow better diffusion of the photosensitizer riboflavin into the stroma.
+Following de-epithelialization, a solution with riboflavin is applied to the cornea (every one to three minutes for 30 minutes) until the stroma is completely penetrated.
 The cornea is then irradiated for 30 minutes with ultraviolet A 370 nm, a maximal wavelength for absorption by riboflavin, while the riboflavin continues to be applied.
 The interaction of riboflavin and UVA causes the formation of reactive oxygen species, leading to additional covalent bonds (cross-linking) between collagen molecules, resulting in stiffening of the cornea.
 Theoretically, by using a homogeneous light source and absorption by riboflavin, the structures beyond a 400-micron thick stroma (endothelium, anterior chamber, iris, lens, retina) are not exposed to an ultraviolet dose that is above the cytotoxic threshold.

-2. Epithelium-on CXL (also known as “epi-on” or transepithelial): In this method, the corneal epithelial surface is left intact (or may be partially disrupted) and a longer riboflavin loading time is needed.
+- Epithelium-on corneal collagen cross-linking (also known as “epi-on” or transepithelial): In this method, the corneal epithelial surface is left intact (or may be partially disrupted) and a longer riboflavin loading time is needed.

-Currently, the only CXL treatment approved by the Food and Drug Administration (FDA) is the epithelium-off method.
-There are no FDA-approved CXL treatments using the epithelium-on method.
-CXL is being evaluated primarily for corneal stabilization in patients with progressive corneal thinning, such as keratoconus and corneal ectasia following refractive surgery.
-CXL may also have anti-edematous and antimicrobial properties.
+Currently, the only corneal collagen cross-linking treatment approved by the Food and Drug Administration (FDA) is the epithelium-off method.
+There are no FDA-approved corneal collagen cross-linking treatments using the epithelium-on method.
+Corneal collagen cross-linking is being evaluated primarily for corneal stabilization in individuals with progressive corneal thinning, such as keratoconus and corneal ectasia following refractive surgery.
+Corneal collagen cross-linking may also have anti-edematous and antimicrobial properties.

-For individuals who have progressive keratoconus who receive CXL using riboflavin and ultraviolet A, the evidence includes multiple RCTs, systematic reviews, and nonrandomized studies.
+For individuals who have progressive keratoconus who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes randomized controlled trials (RCTs), systematic reviews, and nonrandomized studies.
 Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
-In both pivotal RCTs, the primary end point (an intermediate outcome) of reducing maximum corneal curvature (Kmax) by 1 D was achieved at month 3 and maintained at months 6 and 12 in CXL-treated patients compared with sham controls.
-In both RCTs, the difference in mean change in Kmax from baseline to 12 months was 1.9 D and 2.3 D, respectively, favoring the CXL-treated patients.
-Several other studies measured visual acuity and found significant and lasting improvements in corrected visual acuity and other measures with CXL.
-Long-term follow-up for visual acuity outcomes are needed.
-The adverse events associated with CXL include corneal opacity (haze), corneal epithelial defects, and other ocular findings.
-Most adverse events resolved in the first month but continued in a few (1%-6%) patients for 6 to 12 months.
-The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.
+Based on RCT evidence used to inform FDA approval, corneal collagen cross-linking was associated significant improvements in corneal curvature score and corrected distance visual acuity and non-significant improvement in uncorrected distance visual acuity compared with sham treatment after one year follow-up.
+Long-term RCT follow-up is needed.
+Several non-randomized studies measured visual acuity and other measures with corneal collagen cross-linking.
+The adverse events associated with corneal collagen cross-linking include corneal opacity (haze), corneal epithelial defects, and other ocular findings.
+Most adverse events resolved in the first month but continued in a few (1%-6%) individuals for six to 12 months.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcomes.

 National Institute for Health and Care Excellence

-In 2013 the National Institute for Health and Care Excellence (NICE) issued guidance on corneal collagen cross-linking (CXL) using riboflavin and ultraviolet A updated and replaced its 2009 guidance.
-The 2013 guidance stratified NICE recommendations for corneal CXL as follows:
+In 2013, the National Institute for Health and Care Excellence (NICE) issued guidance on corneal collagen cross-linking using riboflavin and ultraviolet A, updating its guidance based on a 2009 systematic review of primarily low-quality evidence; review authors declared no financial conflicts of interest.
+The 2013 guidance stratified recommendations for corneal collagen cross-linking as follows:

-“Most of the published evidence on photochemical corneal collagen cross linkage (CXL) using riboflavin and ultraviolet A (UVA) for keratoconus and keratectasia relates to the technique known as 'epithelium-off' CXL'.
-'Epithelium on (transepithelial) CXL' is a more recent technique and less evidence is available on its safety and efficacy.
-Either procedure (epithelium off or epithelium on CXL) can be combined with other interventions, and the evidence base for these combination procedures (known as 'CXL-plus') is also limited.
+“Most of the published evidence on photochemical corneal collagen cross‑linkage using riboflavin and ultraviolet A (UVA) for keratoconus and keratectasia relates to the technique known as ‘epithelium-off corneal collagen cross-linking’.
+‘Epithelium‑on (transepithelial) corneal collagen cross-linking’ is a more recent technique and less evidence is available on its safety and efficacy.
+Either procedure (epithelium‑off or epithelium‑on corneal collagen cross-linking) can be combined with other interventions, and the evidence base for these combination procedures (known as ‘corneal collagen cross-linking plus’) is also limited.
 Therefore, different recommendations apply to the variants of this procedure, as follows.

-1.1 Current evidence on the safety and efficacy of epithelium off CXL for keratoconus and keratectasia is adequate in quality and quantity.
+1.1 Current evidence on the safety and efficacy of epithelium‑off corneal collagen cross-linking for keratoconus and keratectasia is adequate in quality and quantity.
 Therefore, this procedure can be used provided that normal arrangements are in place for clinical governance, consent and audit.

-1.2 Current evidence on the safety and efficacy of epithelium on (transepithelial) CXL, and the combination (CXL-plus) procedures for keratoconus and keratectasia is inadequate in quantity and quality.
+1.2 Current evidence on the safety and efficacy of epithelium‑on (transepithelial) corneal collagen cross-linking, and the combination (corneal collagen cross-linking plus) procedures for keratoconus and keratectasia is inadequate in quantity and quality.
 Therefore, these procedures should only be used with special arrangements for clinical governance, consent and audit or research.”